/arc:ideate

 Capturing Reference Materials

-When user shares links, images, or Figma during the conversation — capture immediately.
+When user shares links, images, Figma, or external design specs during the conversation — capture immediately.
 Links shared in conversation are lost when the session ends.

-<spec_flow_analysis> After the design document is written and committed, offer optional user flow analysis:
+<spec_flow_analysis> After the feature spec is written and committed, offer optional user flow analysis:

-"Would you like me to analyze this design for missing user flows?"
+"Would you like me to analyze this spec for missing user flows?"

 If the user accepts:

-1. Spawn the spec-flow-analyzer agent with the design doc content
+1. Spawn the spec-flow-analyzer agent with the feature spec content

 2. Present the gaps found

-3. Offer to update the design doc with any missing flows
+3. Offer to update the spec with any missing flows

 This step is optional — skip if the user declines or wants to move straight to implementation. </spec_flow_analysis>